What is socially responsible investment (SRI)? How to build a SRI portfolio?

 Investors may channel funds into local projects or initiatives that aim to uplift and economically fortify local communities.

-In all three the approach to investment decision making is ultimately guided by personal values and the broader societal impact of the company.
+The SRI approach to investment decision making is ultimately guided by personal values and the broader societal impact of the company.
 Let’s see how we can build an SRI Portfolio.

 How to Build an SRI Portfolio